eclipse-score/bazel_registry_ui/README.md

 This repository provides a web UI for the [Eclipse S‑CORE Bazel Modules Registry](https://github.com/eclipse-score/bazel_registry).
 It entirely consists of statically rendered pages, which are updated as soon as a new commit is pushed to the registry.

+## Maintenance and Support

+This repo is funded by contributions to our [OpenCollective](https://opencollective.com/bazel-rules-authors-sig/projects/bazel-central-registry).
+Maintenance is performed on a best-effort basis by volunteers in the Bazel community.

 ## Contributing

 We are happy about any contributions!